NinjaMadMad/chef-prometheus-exporters/TESTING.md

 ## TL;DR

-To run standart tests for this code please run:
+To run standard tests for this code please run:

 ```shell
 foodcritic -f any . \